ClaraVth/torchgeo_arcgis/README.md

 Implementation of TorchGeo into ArcGIS Pro

 ## Set up the enviroment
 ArcGIS Pro needs to be installed.
-It does only work on Windows!
+It does not work on MacOS!
 I use version 3.4

 Create a virtual environment with python 3.11 and install the following packages:
 ```sh